-Field Description Use V Series 2 Select Yes to configure GigaVUE Cloud Suite for OpenStack with V Series 2 Monitoring Domain A name for the monitoring domain.
+Field Description Use V Series 2 Select Yes for V Series 2 configuration.
+Select No for V Series 1 configuration.
+Monitoring Domain A name for the monitoring domain.
 Alias An alias used to identify the monitoring domain.
 URL The authentication URL is the Keystone URL of the OpenStack cloud.
 This IP address must be DNS resolvable.
 Refer to the OpenStack User Manual for more information on retrieving the authentication URL from the OpenStack.
-User Domain Name If you are using a separate domain for AUTH, enter that domain name as User Domain Name.
+User Domain Name The domain name of your OpenStack authentication domain.
+Note: If you are using a separate domain for AUTH, enter that domain name as User Domain Name.
 If you are not using a separate domain, you can use the same domain for User and Project Domain Name.
 Project Domain Name The domain name of your OpenStack project.
-For example, enter the domain name as default.
-Project Name The name of the project where the fabric images are deployed to monitor traffic.
+Project Name The name of the project used for OpenStack authentication.
 Region The region where the Project resides.
 You can find your region by running one of these commands, depending on your OpenStack version. keystone endpoint-list or openstack endpoint list or looking at the RC file in OpenStack to view your credentials.
-Username The user name used to connect to the OpenStack cloud.
+Username The username used to connect to your OpenStack cloud.
 Note: If you are using OVS mirroring, you must belong to a role that meets the OpenStack minimum requirements for OVS Mirroring.
 Refer to OVS Mirroring Prerequisites for more information.
+Password The password of your OpenStack cloud.
+Traffic Acquisition For V Series 2 configuration: Select the type of agent used to capture traffic for monitoring: